-The fine arts department at Clark is very strong.
+The fine arts department at Clark is very strong..
 Currently our program is divided into band and choir as a full year course.
 In addition to the fine arts, Clark Middle School offers several exploratory programs in rotation.
 All sixth-eighth grade students take a semester of physical education/health, followed by a semester of digital citizenship.
 Additionally, exploratory classes are offered in the areas of general art and Project Lead the Way.
 All 5th grade students participate in a nine week rotation of physical education, digital citizenship, art, and music during the course of the school year.

-Those students that qualify for academic assistance on the basis of state approved assessment test results receive remediation with I-Ready or a math lab.
+Those students that qualify for academic assistance on the basis of state approved assessment test results receive remediation with I-Ready for a math lab.
 This class takes the place of one of the student's special classes.
-In addition, students that have an Individualized Education Plan, I.E.P., may have a resource lab daily in place of one of the special classes, as well as a specialized reading class called, "READ 180."
+In addition, students that have an Individualized Education Plan, I.E.P., may have a resource lab daily in place of one of the special classes, as well as a specialized reading class.
 This class provides students with the opportunity to receive daily assistance in reaching their goals/objectives as prescribed by the I.E.P.
 For some students, a collaborative class is available in science, social studies, and math to assist those students who do not need a self-contained class but may need additional assistance to be successful.
-We have several bridged classes where students are provided with additional support to fill in academic gaps.
 At the end of the 2018-2019 school year the West Lake Program was dissolved.
 The program is now Lake Central Special Education.

-This year we have implemented a new advisory program which involves academic support and social emotional learning component.
+Last year we implemented a new advisory program which involves academic support and a social emotional learning component.
 This is based off of neuroscience research presented by Lori Desaultes.
 The advisory program was developed by a committee of teachers, counselors, and administrators.
-There is a daily curriculum which was developed by members from all three middle schools.
+There is a curriculum which was developed by members from all three middle schools.